Georgetown Wet Weather Treatment Station

 In June 2017, King County and 4Culture announced a call for artists to create artwork for seven different CSO sites across the County.
 As part of a multi-year implementation process, artists will work with the local community to create relevant art installations.

 Public art will be included at the treatment station.
 This artwork is located at WTD’s Brightwater Treatment Plant (Brightwater Center).

-The Nature Consortium and Seattle Public Schools partnered with King County this past spring to connect students at Maple Elementary to infrastructure and the environment through art.
+The Nature Consortium and Seattle Public Schools partnered with King County in the spring of 2017 to connect students at Maple Elementary to infrastructure and the environment through art.
 Nature Consortium Program Manager Yeggy Michael developed an eight-week curriculum to introduce students to the Duwamish watershed and water art techniques.
 After learning about water systems, 80 fifth grade students worked in teams to create artwork reflecting the value that water has for them and their families.
 The students’ artwork, and their words, help to connect families and communities to clean water.
 Our hope is that their voices will carry inspiration and perspective far beyond Georgetown.

 The county is also investing in projects around the Georgetown neighborhood to improve water quality.
 The County supported the design and installation of a rain garden and two cisterns at Carleton Avenue Grocery.

 Cisterns will store more than 35,000 gallons of rain water from the station's roof each year.
 The stored water will be used to water the station's plants and trees, which will improve air quality.